All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

-This Cardboard String Instrument goes above and beyond and makes music just as a store brought toy would.
+This Cardboard String Instrument makes music just as a store-brought toy would.

 A String Instrument toy was on my crafting wishlist for a long time.
 My little one has all other musical toys like a keyboard, flute mouth organ, and drum.

-Among all the Sting instrument, Harp caught my attention.
-It has a simple yet the most beautiful and eye-catching appearance.
-So decided to give it a try, and so here is my Harp-inspired String instrument.
+Among all the String instruments, Harp caught my attention.
+It has a simple yet most beautiful and eye-catching appearance.
+So decided to give it a try, and so here is my Harp-inspired cardboard Toy.

 What is a Harp?